flyteorg/flyte/kustomize/overlays/gcp/README.md

 # Google Cloud Platform Overlay

-This overlay gives minimal example how to set up Flyte on Google Cloud Platform (GCP).
+This overlay serves as an example to bootstrap Flyte setup on Google Cloud Platform (GCP).
 It is not designed to work out of the box due to the need of GCP resources.
-Please follow the instruction below to set it up.
+Please follow the instruction below to further configure.

 _Hint_: searching `TODO:` through this directory would help to understand what needs to be done.